 The Board of Health is the policy-making, rule-making and adjudicatory body for the County Health Department.

-The Board of Health meets the on the third Thursday of the first month of every quarter (January, April, June, October) at 6:30 p.m. in the conference room of the Madison County Health Department.
+The Board of Health meets on every other month, Jan, March, May, July, Sept, the 4th Thursday and Nov the 3rd Thursday (due to Thanksgiving) at 6:30 p.m. in the conference room of the Madison County Health Department.